-Description / Instructions Facility Name Plant name of the Storage Hydro Qualifying ResourcesResource .
-If possible, utilize the Energy Information Administration ( EIA)860 plant name given for U.S. Storage Hydro Qualifying Resources.
+Description / Instructions Facility Name Plant name of the Storage Hydro Qualifying Resource.
+If possible, utilize the EIA-860 plant name given for U.S. Storage Hydro Qualifying Resources.
 Unit ID The unique generator identification commonly used by plant management.
-If possible, Utilizeutilize the EIA-860 Generator ID given for U.S. Storage Hydro Qualifying Resources.
+If possible, utilize the EIA-860 Generator ID given for U.S. Storage Hydro Qualifying Resources.
 Prime Mover Utilize the predetermined dropdown list of EIA-860 prime mover identifiers.
 Host Balancing Authority Provide the BAA location of the Storage Hydro Qualifying Resources.
 Ownership or Contracted Percentage for Participant Enter the percentage owned or contracted by the Participant.
 This should also include the percentage of any PPA where the Participant has fully contracted for the capacity from a facility but would not include a PPA with another Participant.
 Individual Monthly QCC (MW) QCC values by month (all months of the year) for all Storage Hydro Qualifying Resources.
-The QCC of the Storage Hydro Qualifying Resources is determined by the Qualifying Capacity Contribution of Resources section of this BPM.
-Section 4 of this BPM.
-In-Service Date Month-Year Provide the month and year of the original in- service or commercial operation date that the Storage Hydro Qualifying ResourcesResource became operational ( Hif possible, the operating year used in EIA-860 should be submitted for all Storage Hydro Qualifying Resources within
+The QCC of the Storage Hydro Qualifying Resources is determined by Section 4 of this BPM.
+In-Service Date Month-Year Provide the month and year of the original in-service or commercial operation date that the Storage Hydro Qualifying Resource became operational (if possible, the operating year used in EIA-860 should be submitted for all Storage Hydro Qualifying Resources within the U.S.).

-Table 3.
-Storage Hydro Qualifying Resource Registration

-Description / Instructions the U.S.).
 For planned Storage Hydro resources, enter the month and year the Storage Hydro Qualifying Resource is projected to become operational.

-Retirement Date Month-Year Provide the month and year for resources that have been either formally announced or marked for retirement.
-Reliability must run status and other issues may conflict with this proposed/requested retirement or conversion.
-Examples may include: Resources that have submitted a request for a generator deactivation request that have either been approved or waiting on approval.
-Resources expected to retire based on the result of a generator survey or resource adequacy study.
+Description / Instructions Retirement Date Month-Year Provide the month and year for resources that have been either formally announced or marked for retirement.
 State or Province Enter the state abbreviation where the Storage Hydro Qualifying Resource is physically located.
 For Storage Hydro Qualifying Resources in Canada, enter the province.
 County For Storage Hydro Qualifying Resources in the U.S., enter the county where the Storage Hydro Qualifying Resource is located.
 Comments Enter, if applicable, any additional comments about the submitted information.

-3.3 Qualifying Resource Aggregation (Resources <1MW1 MW)
+3.3 Qualifying Resource Aggregation (Resources <1 MW)